Water-related findings in new Conservation in the West Poll

 4) Westerners prefer protection over production on public lands

 The fate of the West’s vast public lands has generated headlines recently due to anti-federal demonstrations, the armed takeover of the Malheur National Wildlife Refuge, and attempts to transfer control of federal lands to states.
-This year’s survey includes plenty of data on public attitudes toward public lands, and while only some of that connects to water, the results generally show a much greater preference for protection over development of these places.
-In general, Westerners express overwhelming support for conservation over energy production on public lands, as shown below, Wyoming once again stands out.
+This year’s survey includes plenty of data on attitudes toward public lands, and while only some of that connects to water, the results generally show a much greater preference for protection over development of these places.
+In general, Westerners express overwhelming support for conservation over energy production on public lands, but as shown below, Wyoming once again stands out.

 Here’s a description of the poll’s methodology from the press release: